SlimzyCM/Start.ng-tasks/README.md

 This respository is created for my Start.ng task that I will carry out in the course of the internship, currently just pushed in task 2, which is a HTML made up of content from my CV.

-My name is Okobia Chidi Michael, with code shn01951
+Name: Okobia Chidi Michael
+code: shn01951

 ## Gratitude
 I also want to thank Flutterwave for their help and support in making this internship a reality, Organizers of Start.ng and HNG, you guys